-Money Talks are monthly opportunities for students to talk one-on-one with a certified financial planner.
+Money Talks are monthly opportunities offered in partnership with PNC Bank for students, faculty and staff to speak one-on-one with a certified financial planner.
 Regardless of your level of experience, we are here to help you better understand your finances and set goals to increase savings, manage credit card debt, tackle student loan debt, learn investment strategies, and more.

 Each session is offered in 20-minute increments.
 Our financial planner can cover a range of topics including, but not limited to:

 - Creating a Budget

 - Conquering Debt